 207 Washington St, located within the Wellesley Hills Congregational Church on Route 16

 Wellesley Hills, MA 02481

-The Wellesley Nursery School in the Hills provides a developmentally appropriate program for 2.9-6 year old children to socialize and learn together.
-Our curriculum presentation follows the Massachusetts Department of Education standards, encompassing the following areas: Art, English Language Arts, Health Education, History and Social Science, Mathematics and Science.
-Through these educational standards, children have the opportunity to progress academically, emotionally, physically, and socially within a warm and nurturing environment.
+The Wellesley Nursery School in the Hills provides a developmentally appropriate program for 2.9 – 6 year old children to socialize and learn together.
+Our curriculum presentation follows the Massachusetts Department of Education standards, encompassing Art, English Language Arts, Health Education, History and Social Science, Mathematics and Science.
+Children have the opportunity to progress academically, emotionally, physically, and socially within a warm and nurturing environment.

 8 Woodbine Rd., Wellesley, MA 02482

 The playschool is a structured morning program with a predictable schedule.
 We believe that children are able to learn best when they feel secure in their surroundings and can anticipate “what comes next” in their day.
 Our goal is to help children between the ages of approximately 20 months through 2.9 (as of September) learn to separate from their primary caregiver and socialize successfully with peers in a small group setting.